-The outfall pipe which releases treated water into the River Kent became a casualty of the storm, and to keep the site operating we installed an emergency pipe which meant the footpath around the site had to be closed.
-This was then replaced by a temporary underground pipe which allowed the footpath to be reopened.
+The outfall pipe which releases treated water into the River Kent became a casualty of the storm.
+To keep the site operating we installed an emergency pipe which was then replaced by a temporary underground pipe to allow the footpath to be reopened.

 Helping us deal with the extra toilet flushes!

-Our upgrade work will take place within the existing site boundary to construct new process units, tanks and buildings.
-We’ll also be installing an innovative system to treat the wastewater – it’s a clever system known as Nereda.
+We're carrying out some upgrade work within the existing site boundary to construct new process units, tanks and buildings.
+We’re also installing an innovative system to treat the wastewater – it’s a clever system known as Nereda.

 We started our work in March 2017 and expect the upgrade work to be completed in early 2019.
 We understand construction work can be inconvenient and there will be an increase in construction traffic entering the site while we carry out our project.
 Our project team will ensure this is carefully managed to minimise the disruption on the local road network.